Genjisgarden/Hyp-fixator/README.md

 ` In the Phighting! corner

 ` I am a Rocket (Specifically PJ) and Katana C!Link/Synpath.
-Please be respectful
+Please be respectful.
+You can call me Katana or Rocket if I'm in those skins

 ` I use tone tags